IESE Insight

 5 strategies to build an alliance for social good

-- An alliance between CaixaBank's social foundation and the Global Alliance for Vaccines and Immunization (Gavi) has raised 31 million euros and led to the vaccination of 5.4 million at-risk children.
+- An alliance between CaixaBank's social foundation and the Global Alliance for Vaccines and Immunization (Gavi) raised 31 million euros and led to the vaccination of 5.4 million at-risk children.

 - From the experience, five key recommendations are offered to help build efficient and sustainable corporate alliances for the public good.

-Since 2008, "La Caixa" Foundation (the social entity of Spain's CaixaBank) has, through its collaboration with the Global Alliance for Vaccines and Immunization (Gavi), contributed 31 million euros to vaccinating at-risk children around the world.
+"La Caixa" Foundation (the social entity of Spain's CaixaBank) has, through its collaboration with the Global Alliance for Vaccines and Immunization (Gavi), contributed 31 million euros to vaccinating at-risk children around the world.

-It's an experience that could prove valuable at a time when the world is striving to find a vaccine to halt the spread of the coronavirus -- and distribute it worldwide.
 From the initial teething problems of the partnership to the creative solutions employed to overcome them, the authors draw five key lessons:

 2. Report in detail: Reporting not only ensures that the money collected is being used efficiently, it also provides transparency and builds trust.
 It's vital to strengthen relationships with donors.
 Here, Gavi and La Caixa reported their donations in detail and internally audited the program.